 In a new paper, Yale SOM’s Paul Goldsmith-Pinkham and his co-authors find that when Americans turn 65 and start to receive health insurance through Medicare, there is a measurable decline in debt, particularly in the South and among those with the greatest debt.

 A greater share of Americans filed for unemployment insurance in the week ending March 21 than in any prior week in American history.
 We asked Yale SOM's Paul Goldsmith-Pinkham for his perspective on this alarming statistic.

-In an analysis of the Great Recession, Yale SOM's Paul Goldsmith-Pinkham and his co-authors found that states with more generous bankruptcy policies lost fewer local jobs.
-And the ripple effects of additional debt relief during that period spread nationwide, increasing employment by up to 2%.
+In an analysis of the Great Recession, Yale SOM's Paul Goldsmith-Pinkham and his co-authors found that debt relief increased employment by up to 2% nationwide.